Ohio's GOP elections chief faces conservative foe in primary - NewsBreak

 Ohio's GOP elections chief faces conservative foe in primary

-COLUMBUS, Ohio — (AP) — Ohio's Republican primary for secretary of state features a matchup between incumbent elections chief Frank LaRose, endorsed by former President Donald Trump, and conservative challenger John Adams, who has questioned the results of the 2020 presidential election.
+Ohio's Republican primary for secretary of state features a matchup between incumbent elections chief Frank LaRose, endorsed by former President Donald Trump , and conservative challenger John Adams , who has questioned the results of the 2020 presidential election.

 The winner of Tuesday's GOP primary will face Democrat Chelsea Clark, a suburban Cincinnati City Council member and businesswoman, in November's general election.
 Clark is running unopposed Tuesday.